spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/marketplace/stripe-third-party-integration/install-and-configure-stripe-prerequisites-for-marketplace.md

 ## Add request headers configuration

-Add the following configuration settings for the Oauth client:
+1. Add the following configuration settings for the Oauth client:

+{% info_block infoBox "" %}

-We use the Auth0 as the Oauth provider.
+In this example, Auth0 is used as an Oauth provider.

+{% endinfo_block %}

 **config/Shared/config_default.php**